vikas-sachdeva/aws-journey/README.md

   - Strong Read-After-Write consistency.
   - Successful file upload through API gives 200 status code.
   - Buckets are private by default.
-  - Making bucket content public requies 2 things -
+  - Making bucket content public requires 2 things -
     - Disable Block Public Access.
     - Enable ACL and make public ACL on particular files or add a policy on the bucket which ALLOW read access on all the files in the bucket.